sethreidnz/redux-react-introduction-tutorial/00-1-Flux.md

 and 'web apps' started to contend with the native mobile experience there has been an explosion of frameworks and tools such as Backbone, Knockout, Angular, Ember and so on.

-These frameworks and libraries solved many of problems such as data binding in between the view (html) and the data and how to structure and manage dependencies.
+These frameworks and libraries solved many problems such as data binding in between the view (html) and the model (data) and how to manage dependencies.
-Often the missing piece was is a simple, scalable way of dealing with application state as the project grew and with it the complexity of the state transitions.
+Often the missing piece is a simple, scalable way of dealing with application state as your project grew and with it the complexity of the state.

 The type of state I am talking about involves data from the server, UI interactions, forms and everything else that comes with any non-trivial application.